Kew Gardens

 Filled with 10,000 individual plants, this vast collection may help us find solutions to some of the world’s most pressing issues, from climate change to loss of biodiversity or food security.

-Enriched by over 250 years of plant expertise, the freshly restored Temperate House has once again become the beating heart of Kew – an iconic landmark and a beacon of the future for plant science.
+Enriched by over 250 years of plant expertise, the Temperate House is the beating heart of Kew – an iconic landmark and a beacon of the future for plant science.

 Lion Gate.